Hindustani classical music: Sanskritic tradition

-Hindustani music’s influence during the Delhi Sultanate
+During the Delhi Sultanate and Mughal era

 The advent of Islamic rule under the Delhi Sultanate and later the Mughal Empire over northern India caused considerable cultural interchange.
-Increasingly, musicians received patronage in the courts of the new rulers, who in their turn, started taking an increasing interest in local musical forms.
+Increasingly, musicians received patronage in the courts of the new rulers, who, in turn, started taking an increasing interest in local musical forms.
 While the initial generations may have been rooted in cultural traditions outside India, they gradually adopted many aspects from the Hindu culture from their kingdoms.
 This helped spur the fusion of Hindu and Muslim ideas to bring forth new forms of musical synthesis like qawwali and khyal.

-The most influential musician of the Delhi Sultanate period was Amir Khusrau (1253–1325), a composer in Persian, Turkish, Arabic, as well as Braj Bhasha.
-He is credited with systematizing some aspects of Hindustani music, and also introducing several ragas such as Yaman Kalyan, Zeelaf and Sarpada.
-He created six genres of music: khyal, tarana, Naqsh, Gul, Qaul, and Qalbana.
-A number of instruments (such as the sitar) were also introduced in his time.
+The most influential musician of the Delhi Sultanate period was Amir Khusrau (1253–1325), a composer in Persian, Turkish and Arabic, as well as Braj Bhasha.
+He is credited with systematizing some aspects of Hindustani music and also introducing several ragas such as Yaman Kalyan, Zeelaf and Sarpada.
+He created six genres of music: khyal, tarana, Naqsh, Gul, Qaul and Qalbana.
+A number of instruments (such as the sitar) also developed in this time.

-Amir Khusrau is sometimes credited with the origins of the khyal form, but the record of his compositions do not appear to support this.
+Amir Khusrau is sometimes credited with the origins of the khyal form, but the record of his compositions does not appear to support this.
 The compositions by the court musician Sadarang in the court of Muhammad Shah bear a closer affinity to the modern khyal.
 They suggest that while khyal already existed in some form, Sadarang may have been the father of modern khyal.

 Much of the musical forms innovated by these pioneers merged with the Hindu tradition, composed in the popular language of the people (as opposed to Sanskrit) in the work of composers like Kabir or Nanak.
-This can be seen as part of a larger Bhakti tradition, (strongly related to the Vaishnavite movement) which remained influential across several centuries; notable figures include Jayadeva (11th century), Vidyapati (fl.
+This can be seen as part of a larger Bhakti tradition (strongly related to the Vaishnavite movement) which remained influential across several centuries; notable figures include Jayadeva (12th century), Vidyapati (fl.
 1375 CE), Chandidas (14th–15th century), and Meerabai (1555–1603 CE).